gsmainclusivetechlab/mmapi-android-sdk/GSMATest/README.md

 # Agent Initiated Cash out using Polling Method

-The agent initited Cash out can be scenario can be achieved by clicking the following buttons
+The agent Initiated Cash out can be scenario can be achieved by clicking the following buttons

 * Agent Initiated Cash Out
 * Request State